After my six weeks in the Chaiyaphum, I moved to Mahachai Samut Sakhon Thailand.

 Number 8 was our favorite spot.
 When we’d go to Number 8, we’d have a feast.
 I actually don’t know if that was the name of it either.
 As you can tell we made up names for a lot of places.

 Cafe’ n Garden and Jaidee were close to Indria’s.
 Cafe’ n Garden had BAGELS.
 They didn’t have cream cheese so that was sad.
-I’d go there on weekends for help with my hangover.
+I’d go there on weekends to help with my hangover.
 The owner was so sweet and spoke English.
 I still tried to order in Thai most of the time though.

 Central Plaza Mahachai had a Homegoods store, Robinsons, Uniqlo, Starbucks, and a few other good stores.
 Taking a taxi was only about fifteen minutes (with all of the traffic).